Distribution Bisimilarity via the Power of Convex Algebras: Coalgebras on Convex Algebras

 \section{Coalgebras on Convex Algebras}

 In this section we provide several functors on $\EM(\Dis)$ that will be used in the modelling of probabilistic automata as coalgebras over $\EM(\Dis)$.
 This will make explicit the implicit algebraic structure (convexity) in probabilistic automata and lead to distribution bisimilarity as natural semantics for probabilistic automata in Section~\ref{sec:Landscape}.
+Note that we slightly overload the notation here and conveniently use $C$ for denoting convex subsets of a convex algebra, hoping that this does not bring confusion with the nonempty convex subsets of distributions functor which is also denoted by $C$.